egarner99/final_project/README_protocol.md

 cd final_project
 ```

 The scripts dir for the downloads scripts & README.md files were made using the create new ile/folder options in VS code.
-However, they can also be created using:
+However, they can also be created using the following if needed:

 ```bash
 mkdir scripts